You have wonderful and a-ma-zing blog posts that shouldn’t be limited to just your blog.

 Easily add one or more posts to any page using simple shortcodes.

-Supports categories, tags, custom post types, custom taxonomies, and more.
+Supports categories, tags, custom post types, custom taxonomies, date ranges, post status, and much more.

-You can get all of the same functionality provided by this plugin by modifying your theme's template files; this plugin just makes it easy for anyone to pull posts into other areas of the site without having to modify theme files.
+You can get all of the same functionality provided by this plugin by modifying your theme’s template files; this plugin just makes it easy for anyone to pull posts into other areas of the site without having to get their hands dirty with code.

 Plugin is depending upon your theme’s styling; version 1.x of this plugin does not contain native styles.